 The Kings staff kept the teachers busy all evening.
 Florin Elementary School teacher Denise Knorr interpreted the National Anthem in sign language—a first at the new arena.
 Daniel Crenshaw (Rosemont High School) sunk two free throws, earning Jamba Juice Certificates for those in attendance.
 Kendall Murphy (Walnut Grove Elementary), George Helms (Arnold Adreani Elementary), and Brad Ward (Mesa Verde High) played a round of Jeopardy.
 Brad won a signed basketball.
 Competition intensified as Theresa Lunsford (Wilson C. Riles Middle), Heather Gohn (Bannon Creek Elementary), and Kristen Swanson (Main Avenue School) rode trikes around the floor to see who was the fastest.
 Kristen won in a photo finish.
 Jennifer Jim (Foothill High) won a shirt by answering questions.
 Nichole Harshbarger won money in a Sleep Train buzzer beater competition.

-All the recognition was part of the Kings “Impact Night” series.
-The Kings Foundation uses the series to create awareness and positive change.
+The recognition was part of “Impact Night,” a series the Kings Foundation uses to create awareness and positive change.
 It commits resources to health, education, and sustainability-focused organizations.

 The Sacramento County Teachers of the Year Program is coordinated annually by the Sacramento County Office of Education (SCOE) to recognize the achievements of local educators and to raise awareness of the valuable role that teachers play in the lives of their students and in the community.
 This year the program is presented by SCOE in partnership with the Sacramento Kings, the Sacramento River Cats, and the Sacramento Scottish Rite Bodies of Freemasonry.
 Information about the Sacramento County Teachers of the Year Program is available online or by calling (916) 228-2417.